Before you register

 After you register

 The fee payment deadline is published and available to view each term on Dates & Deadlines.
-Tuition and fees must be paid by this deadline or late fee penalties will be applied to your student account (note that you will NOT be deregistered for failing to pay your fees for a term.
-If you are not planning to attend a term, you must drop yourself from your registered courses; see Dropping & Withdrawing and Fee Deadlines & Refunds).
+Tuition and fees must be paid by this deadline or late fee penalties will be applied to your student account.
+If you are not planning to attend a term, you must drop yourself from your registered courses; see Dropping & Withdrawing and Fee Deadlines & Refunds.